Cameron Todd Willingham: Early life

 Willingham was born on January 9, 1968, in Ardmore, Oklahoma.
 He was raised by his father Gene, who owned an auto salvage yard in Ardmore, and his stepmother Eugenia, after his mother left when he was 13 months old.
 Willingham attended Ardmore High School before dropping out in 10th grade.
 As a teenager, he huffed paint and glue, and had "been on probation for burglary, theft and driving under the influence and did a few days in a county jail for carrying a concealed weapon".

 In October 1991, Willingham married Stacy Kuykendall, with whom he had been living for several years.
 The couple had three daughters together: two-year-old Amber Louise Willingham, and one-year-old twins, Karmen Diane Willingham and Kameron Marie Willingham.
 The family lived in Corsicana, Texas.
 Willingham had been working as a mechanic, but lost his job in November 1991; Kuykendall worked in the nearby city of Angus at her brother's bar.

+According to Ernest Willis, who spent 17 years on death row for allegedly killing two women in a fire that was later determined to be accidental, Willingham was a member of the Aryan Brotherhood.
+Willis thought Willingham was innocent and said his case was "just like mine."
+However, Willis said he felt that Willingham had wanted to be the "big dog" in regard to his involvement with the Aryan Brotherhood.

+Willingham's half-brother, Davey Crockett, was reportedly also a member of the Aryan Brotherhood.
+In 1988, the year Willingham said he met Crockett, Crockett and an accomplice murdered four people in Texas and Arkansas.
+Willingham admitted that he had been in the same circle of friends as Crockett for a time, but denied any role in these murders.

+During the sentencing phase of his murder trial, a witness testified that Willingham once bragged about how he and Crockett had stolen someone else's dog, beat it in the head with a stick, and ran it over with a car.
+Willingham denied the allegation.

 Fire

 On December 23, 1991, a fire destroyed the family home of Willingham at 1213 West 11th Street in Corsicana, Texas.
 Killed in the fire were Willingham's three daughters: Amber Louise (2), Karmen Diane (1) and Kameron Marie (1).
 Willingham himself escaped the home with only minor burns.
 Kuykendall was not home at the time of the fire.
 She was out shopping for Christmas presents at a thrift shop.

 Prosecutors charged that Willingham set the fire and killed the children in an attempt to cover up abuse of the children and wife.
-However, there was no evidence of child abuse.
 Kuykendall told prosecutors that he had never abused the children.
 "Our kids were spoiled rotten," she said, insisting he would never harm their children.

+During a taped interview, Willingham did admit to "whupping" Amber on several occasions for messing with the space heater in the children's room.